LucasCJYSDL/LucasCJYSDL.github.io/_portfolio/coding-10.md

 The following parts are included:
 - Benchmarks built with Mujoco, including Point/Ant Maze and Ant Locomotion.
 - An implementation of the option discovery algorithm proposed in our paper, including PPO, spectral learning, and DPP-related algorithms as the components.
-- Implmentations of the SOTA unsupervised option discovery algorithms as baselines: VIC, VALOR, DIAYN, and DCO (Deep Covering Option Discovery).
+- Implementations of the SOTA unsupervised option discovery algorithms as baselines: VIC, VALOR, DIAYN, and DCO (Deep Covering Option Discovery).

+To reproduce the baselines algorithms is quite challenging since I need to rewrite/reframe the codes for each of them to make them have the same coding style/structure as ours, in order to make the comparisons fair.
+At the same time, I need to stick to the pseudo-codes in their paper (my main reference), and also include the tricks and parameter setting used in their original implementations (if provided).